alexanderfield/osx-scripts/README.md

 # osx-scripts

-handy scripts
-ggl.sh : Pass a google search to a safari window from the command line (ie alias google=ggl.sh)
+ggl.sh : Pass a Google search to Safari from the command line (ie alias google=ggl.sh)